b-knight/Understanding-Customer-Conversion-with-Snowplow-Web-Event-Tracking/README.md

-# Understanding Customer Conversion with Snowplow Web Event Tracking
+# Understanding Customer Conversion with Snowplow Web Event Tracking <br> <sub> Benjamin S. Knight, January 27th 2017 </sub>

 Here I apply machine learning techniques to Snowplow web event data to understand how variation in marketing site experiences might correlate to customer conversion.
 Snowplow is a web event tracker capable of handling tens of millions of events per day.
 Using this data, I hope to answer the question of how different visitor experiences at a company’s marketing site relate to the probability of those visitors ultimately becoming paying customers.

 ### Snowplow Web Event Data